Get the latest in kids' media, tech, and news right to your inbox

-Roblox offers two modes, playing and creating.
+Roblox offers two modes: playing and creating.
 Playing other people's games offers a lot of variety, but it can be frustrating since the games are user-designed.
 For kids who are interested in creating their own games, Roblox offers a lot of instructions, a wiki, and a helpful player community.

 This is the biggest wild card.
 While both games allow multiplayer action, Minecraft lends itself more to solo play, while Roblox is social from the minute you sign on -- and friending and chatting are a huge part of the game.
 (Review our social media rules for elementary school-age kids.)
 Both Minecraft and Roblox involve lots of user-generated content, with players of all ages -- including teens and adults -- contributing and competing.
 With any user-generated content, your kid can get exposed to strong language, sexually suggestive imagery, and violence.
 Managing some of this can be done through each game's built-in controls -- Roblox lets you turn off chatting, block people, and report bad behavior, while Minecraft doesn't restrict what you say but lets you "ignore" other players.

 Both Minecraft and Roblox have huge online followings, so kids can find a lot of additional content -- wikis, YouTube videos, even Reddit forums -- that could expose them to mature topics when they're searching for information on the games.
 Also, Roblox lets users embed ads in their games, so kids will encounter in-game marketing.
-Violence can be an issue in both games, but while Roblox's user-uploaded games tend to be more of the shooter/explosion/disaster variety, Minecraft's tends to be more hand-to-hand combat, even though it's depicted in a cartoonish way.
+Violence can be an issue in both games, but while Roblox's user-uploaded games tend to be more of the shooter/explosion/disaster variety, Minecraft's leans more toward hand-to-hand combat, even though it's depicted in a cartoonish way.

 Learning and Creativity

-Yes, and yes!
-Both games can teach the rudiments of computer coding (Minecraft uses a Minecraft-adapted Java, and Roblox uses the Lua programming language), though Minecraft has the edge when it comes to being education-friendly.
+Yes and yes!
+Both games can teach the rudiments of computer coding (Minecraft uses a Minecraft-adapted Java, and Roblox runs the Lua programming language), though Minecraft has the edge when it comes to being education-friendly.
 They also both promote math skills, thinking and reasoning, problem-solving, and collaboration.
 Both games are cropping up in after-school classes, computer camps, and even teachers' lesson plans because the abilities you can gain by creating digital content and interacting with others online are essential 21st-century skills.